jeroennoten/Laravel-AdminLTE/README.md

 }
 ```

+### 6.5 URLs

+The next configuration options provides a way to setup the urls for the login/register and other links.
+Register here your dashboard, logout, login and register URLs.

+- __`use_route_url`__

+  Whether to use `route()` instead of the `url()` Laravel method to generate the urls.

+- __`dashboard_url`__

+  Changes the dashboard/logo URL.
+This URL will be used, for example, when you click on the upper left logo.

+- __`logout_url`__

+  Changes the logout button URL.
+This URL will be used when you click on the logout button.

+- __`logout_method`__

+  Changes the logout send method, the available options are: `GET`, `POST` & `null` (Laravel default).

+  > **Note:** the logout URL automatically sends a `POST` request in Laravel 5.3 or higher.

+- __`login_url`__

+  Changes the login URL.
+This URL will be used when you click on the login button.

+- __`register_url`__

+  Changes the register URL.
+Set this option to `false` to hide the register link shown on the login view.

+- __`password_reset_url`__

+  Changes the password reset URL.
+This url should point to the view that displays the password reset form.
+Set this option to `false` to hide the password reset link shown on the login view.

+- __`password_email_url`__

+  Changes the password email URL.
+This url should point to the view that displays the send reset link form.

+- __`profile_url`__

+  Changes the user profile URL.
+When not `false`, it will displays a button in the user menu.

+## 7. Layout and Styling Configuration

+The next set of configuration options enables you to change the layout and style of your admin panel.

-### 6.5 Layout
+### 7.1 Layout

-It's possible to change the layout, you can use a top navigation (navbar) only layout, a boxed layout with sidebar, and also you can enable fixed mode for the sidebar, the navbar or the footer.
+It's possible to change the admin panel layout, you can use a top navigation (navbar) only layout, a boxed layout with sidebar, and also you can enable a fixed mode for the sidebar, the navbar or the footer.

-> **NOTE:** Currently, you cannot use a boxed layout with a fixed navbar or a fixed footer.
+> **Important:** Currently, you cannot use a boxed layout with a fixed navbar or a fixed footer.
 Also, do not enable `layout_topnav` and `layout_boxed` at the same time.
 Anything else can be mixed together.

 The following config options are available: